georgekhananaev/valkey-cluster/README.md

 ---

-*Note: Valkey is fully compatible with Redis clients.
-If you're familiar with Redis, you'll feel right at home with Valkey.*
+*Note: Valkey plays nicely with all Redis clients.
+If you know Redis, you'll feel right at home with Valkey.*

 ## Cluster Details

 - All nodes run in a single Docker container
 - Ports: 6000-6005 mapped to localhost
-- Data is persisted in `./valkey-data/`
+- Data persists in `./valkey-data/`
-- Each node has its own configuration and log files
+- Each node has its own config and log files

 ## Common Commands